andres-erbsen/rrtcp/README.md

 ## Dependencies

-On the `Go` programming language.
-The TOR tests and implementation require `Go 1.4` or greater to run.
+ The implementation and testing code is written in the `Go` programming language.
+The TOR tests and implementation require `Go 1.4.1` or greater to run.

 ## Protocols